 Category: Human Resources

-It can be really unnerving when exempt employees, who are paid a set salary, are chronically late.
-The employee could be 15 minutes late each day for a week and their paycheck would be the same.
+It can be unnerving when exempt employees, who are paid a set salary, are chronically late.
+An employee could be 15 minutes late each day for a week and receive the same paycheck as someone who works the whole day.
 Unless the employee is able to make up for the lost time at the end of the day by staying late, that’s just not fair.

 Whether to give a cash bonus, how much to give, and whether there are alternatives are questions many entrepreneurs ask during the holidays.

 The bonuses that employers give at the end of the year sends a message to employees.
 And, during the holidays, employees are listening.
 So before you give employees their bonuses, or don’t, think it over very carefully.